ManchalaRamesh2003/CKD-Classification-ML/README.md

 ## Acknowledgements

-This work was carried out as part of our **Final year B.Tech project** under the guidance of **Mr. S. Praveen Kumar , Assistant Professor , Department of CSE , DR M. G. R Educational and Resesrch Institute,Chennai**.
+This work was carried out as part of our **Final year B.Tech project** under the guidance of **Mr. S. Praveen Kumar , Assistant Professor , Department of CSE , DR M. G. R Educational and Research Institute,Chennai**.
 Special thanks to faculty, friends, and for their support.